-b.
-How to deliver meals safely

-i.
-Cleanliness of delivery vehicle
+- b.
+How to deliver meals safely - i.
+Cleanliness of delivery vehicle ii.
+Appropriate containers for meals

 The inside of program vehicles and volunteers' private vehicles should be cleaned regularly.
 Program delivery vehicles should be checked for cleanliness before drivers go on their routes.
 Volunteer drivers should remember to keep the inside of their vehicles clean.
 Drivers should not bring pets along in their vehicles during meal delivery, as pets could contaminate drivers' hands and the meals.